Application Guidelines & FAQ

 • Demonstrative leadership qualities and a passionate commitment to public or community service

-• Exhibition of an interest in the equitable and just dimensions of world history and international relations
+• Exhibition of an interest in the ethical, equitable and just dimensions of world history and international relations

 • A deep openness to connecting with others within a highly multicultural learning environment